 Many search terms are not equally popular on desktop and mobile.
 Their CPC may differ as well.

 So, if you want your mobile campaigns to bring you meaningful results, mobile-specific keyword research is essential.
 A great deal of keyword research (finding related keywords and long-tail keywords, analyzing CPC and seasonal trends, etc.) can be done in SEMrush both for desktop and mobile.

-And, with the mobile-first index looming on the horizon, we have added mobile analytics data for 17 countries (including the UK, Canada, Australia and non-English speaking countries) to our tools, so if you target customers outside the US, this update is for you.
+We have added mobile analytics data for 17 countries (including the UK, Canada, Australia and non-English speaking countries) to our tools, so if you target customers outside the US, this update is for you.

 2. Adapt Your Ad Copy to Micro-Moments

 The term “Wine bar” searched from desktop can mean someone is making plans for next Friday night.
 But, “Wine bar” searched from mobile (especially on a Friday night) is different; a person is much more likely to be ready for a party and searching for a place to go to immediately.

 These “intent-rich” searches from mobile devices are called “micro-moments” and, according to Google, can be divided into four categories:

 In micro-moments, time, screen space, and (often) speed of the Internet are limited.
 People want you to fulfill their needs without delay; this is what you need to express in your ad copy.
 Be very specific and deliver value explicitly when it comes to your mobile audience.
 Example:

 3. Get Mobile Friendly by Using AMP for Google Ads

 To improve your mobile PPC performance, you need to make sure that your ads provide a fast, predictable, and smooth user experience.